EHMC 2026 Conference Programme

 Mr Marc Gibert, La Unió, Spain - Unlocking data potential: practical development of the data maturity scan for health and care organisations (ID 164)

-Ms Vera van Druten, Vilans the National centre of expertise for long-term care, the Netherlands - Desirability and feasibility of policy options to strengthen system sustainability in Finland: a qualitative study of decision-makers’ and stakeholders’ perspectives (ID 247)
+Ms Vera van Druten, Vilans, the Netherlands - Desirability and feasibility of policy options to strengthen system sustainability in Finland: A qualitative study of decision-makers’ and stakeholders’ perspectives (ID 247)

 Ms Suvi Tolonen, University of Eastern Finland, Finland - Operationalising transnational co-creation to narrow healthcare innovation gaps in the Danube region (ID 423)